Iakow/kottans-frontend/README.md

   <img src="./screenshots/git-intro-learngitbranching.png" alt="learngitbranching screenshot">
 </details>

-I've been familiar with git for a long time, but very superficially: limiting itself to the basic set of commands, and within the repository for one developer.
-I've tried branches just to be able to do it.
-I have long wanted to understand deeper.
-But with limited time, you have to choose.
-I am very glad that such an opportunity finally fell out.

-Two ideas that interest me as a result:
-1. Learn to use the git to monitor progress on my training projects.
-2. Accordingly, highlight small goals in the work so that the history of the commits is clear and understandable.

 ## Linux CLI, and HTTP

+I have been a happy user of Ubuntu for a long time, so nothing new except that dubious printer stuff :)

+As a person who wants to know everything, I certainly studied the topic of HTTP, and now I have repeated it.
+But without practical use, this knowledge does not linger in my head...

 <details>
   <summary>